 Vision software provides users with the most flexibility by combining the full general-purpose library of Cognex vision tools with the cameras, frame grabbers, and peripheral equipment of their choice.
 The vision software runs on the customer's PC, which enables easy integration with PC-based data and controls.
 Applications based upon Cognex vision software perform a wide range of vision tasks, including part location, identification, measurement, assembly verification, and robotic guidance.
-Cognex's VisionPro® software offers the power and flexibility of advanced programming with the simplicity of a graphical development environment.
-VisionPro's extensive suite of patented vision tools enables customers to solve challenging machine vision applications.
+Cognex's VisionPro® software offers an extensive suite of patented vision tools for advanced programming, while Cognex Designer allows customers to build complete vision applications with the simplicity of a graphical, flowchart-based programming environment.
+Cognex also offers a series of Displacement Sensors that provide three-dimensional inspection of products.